kercre123/victor/tools/sdk/vector-sdk/docs/source/install-windows.rst

 Prerequisites
 ^^^^^^^^^^^^^

+* Vector is powered on.
+* You have successfully created an Anki account.
 * Vector has been set up with the Vector companion app.
-* You have successfully created an Anki account.
-* Vector is powered on.
 * Vector is connected to the same network as your computer.
+* You can see Vector's eyes on his screen.

 ^^^^^^^^^^^^^^^^^^^